+[Add a title]

+Add Authors

+Introduction

-As a mean, life expectancy is often used as a summary measure to describe the state of a population, in terms of mortality as well as in terms of health (Raalte, Sasson, and Martikainen 2018).
+Life expectancy is often used as a summary measure to describe the state of a population, in terms of mortality as well as in terms of health (van Raalte, Sasson, and Martikainen 2018).
 In this sense, life expectancy is indeed very convenient.
 However, precisely because of this synthesis, life expectancy can camouflage other important characteristics of a population.
-One such characteristic is the variation in the age at death.
-This feature, which at the individual level describes the uncertainty of the timing of death, has been decreasing as life expectancy has increased and the modal age at death has been gradually shifting to the right of the distribution.
+One of such characteristics is the variation in the age at death also known as lifespan inequality.
+Lifespan inequality, which at the individual level describes the uncertainty of the timing of death, has been decreasing as life expectancy and the modal age at death have increased.
 Yet, life expectancy and lifespan variation have been shown to follow different historical trends, so that one does not necessarily imply the other (Wilmoth and Horiuchi 1999).
-Therefore, by only focusing on life expectancy, we miss within and between-group variations which, often following socio-economic and other socially relevant lines, can rightly be considered as lifespan inequalities (van Raalte et al. 2011).
+Therefore, by only focusing on life expectancy, we miss a fundamental inequality in age at death.

-The question of lifespan inequality is an extensive one and we do not plan to exhaust it.
-Instead, we will focus on a specific subset of populations: those experiencing a mortality crisis.
+on a specific subset of populations: those experiencing a mortality crises such as….
 Although we will use historical data from the HMD, as these are more readily available, our ambition is not confined to historical research.
 In fact, mortality crises, such as epidemics, famines and natural or artificial catastrophes, are not a thing of the past.
 On the contrary, they will become an ever more pressing question as extreme weather events increase in frequency with climate change (Cynthia et al. 2001).
 By analysing and comparing the evolution of different populations, we wish to understand whether a regular pattern emerges which could be a consequence of mortality crises.
 In this way, studying the patterns in lifespan variation of past populations will help us better understand the impact of mortality crises today.

+Data & Methods

 Although studying the variation in the mortality distribution will already inform us on the existence of repeating trends, we also plan to understand the sources of these variations.
 The HMD does not include information on socio-economic status or other similar characteristics, so that it is impossible to understand whether the variation is linked to social inequalities.
 It is possible, however, to decompose the variation of the mortality distribution by age and gender.
 This will help us understand whether certain age and gender populations contributed more to the increase or decrease in lifespan variation.
 These results will be particularly helpful for organising the response to mortality crises in the future.
 Indeed, if some specific age groups are revealed to be especially vulnerable in such cases, the organisations responsible for the response will be able to better prepare and organise it.